CouncilDataProject/cdp-scrapers/finding_legistar_id.md

-# Searching for your Municipality's Legistar ID
+# Searching for Your Municipality's Legistar ID

 Legistar is the most widely used legislation tracking tool in the nation.
 We are leveraging Legistar's wide coverage to help standardize and streamline part of our